[KubeCon Day 2] Participation Report

 KeyNote

-This year's KubeCon was the largest ever, with approximately 9,000 participants, and amidst the excitement, a keynote was held to celebrate the 10th anniversary of the CNCF (Cloud Native Computing Foundation).
+This year's KubeCon saw a record-breaking attendance of approximately 9,000 people, and amidst the excitement, a keynote speech celebrating the 10th anniversary of the CNCF (Cloud Native Computing Foundation) was held.

 others